loda-lang/loda-programs/programs/oeis/list1.md

 * [A138127](http://oeis.org/A138127) ([L07 program](A138127.asm)): Multiples of 127.
 * [A138191](http://oeis.org/A138191) ([L06 program](A138191.asm)): Denominator of (n-1)n(n+1)/12.
 * [A138279](http://oeis.org/A138279) ([L18 program](A138279.asm)): Last digit of A136324.
 After 0, 1, period 4: repeat [1, 2, 5, 6] = A131800.
+* [A138300](http://oeis.org/A138300) ([L10 program](A138300.asm)): Differences of each column for atomic numbers of Mendeleyev-Seaborg 7*32 elements periodic table,first extension,A138096 table.86 terms.Horizontal lecture.
 * [A138395](http://oeis.org/A138395) ([L10 program](A138395.asm)): a(n) = 6*a(n-1) - 3*a(n-2), a(1) = 1, a(2) = 6.
 * [A138531](http://oeis.org/A138531) ([L10 program](A138531.asm)): Decimal expansion of 109739369/111111111.
 * [A138591](http://oeis.org/A138591) ([L07 program](A138591.asm)): Sums of two or more consecutive nonnegative integers.